somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 ### Real-Time Query Results {#real-time}

-Digest node also produces the Real-Time part of search results.
-They to this by using processing new events that enter the system but before they are archived.
+Digest nodes also produces the Real-Time part of search results.
+They do this by processing new events that enter the system before they are archived.

 In other words: Whenever a new event is pulled off the digest queue the digest node examines it and updates the results of any matching queries that are